 Of the two cameras, there’s very little difference and most users will be happy choosing whichever camera best meets their budget preferences.

 - Read More: Top 4 Cellular & Wireless Trail Cameras

 Comparison – Which Unit is for You?

 Which trail cam would I choose to take into the wood with me for the best value?
-Without a doubt, I’d deploy the Crenova trail camera with high resolution and great IR LEDs for the best possible results which will improve my hunting, scouting, and information gathering.
+I’d deploy the Crenova trail camera or the Moultrie A-25 with high resolution and great IR LEDs for the best possible results which will improve my hunting, scouting, and information gathering.

 If you’re looking to get some serious features, then I know you’ll have a hard time beating the Moultrie M-50 but it will come at a higher price.

 For the absolute best value, you’ll probably want to heavily consider the Moultrie A-25 with upgraded features yet still comparing nicely against mid-range competitors.
 This redesigned trail camera has been tested and proven so you’re getting a great value!